kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/08-monogdb-minimongo-collection.md

 const Players = new Mongo.Collection('players');
 ```

-## Important Naming Convention
-We Capitalize the variable and spell the collection in lowercase.
-This is a Meteor/Mongo naming convention and recommended

-## We also want to export Players
+**IMPORT** We need to export Players!

 ```
 import { Mongo } from 'meteor/mongo';

 export const Players = new Mongo.Collection('players');
 ```

+## Important Naming Convention
+We Capitalize the variable and spell the collection in lowercase.
+This is a Meteor/Mongo naming convention and recommended

 We export Players so any file that loads in Players can actually do something with the Players Collection (_read all the players, or update an individual player..._)